 Check with your employer to see if your workplace has an adoption benefit.
-If they do not, the “Adoption-Friendly Workplace” program listed in the resources below offers information and tools to propose one to your employer.
+If they do not, the “Adoption-Friendly Workplace” program offers information and tools to propose one to your employer.
 A listing of the best adoption-friendly workplaces is also available on their web site.

 Additional Financial Options

 A Child Waits Foundation

 A non-profit, charitable foundation that provides low interest adoption loans and grants to give financial assistance to families adopting internationally.

 1136 Barker Road